tolauwae/phd-thesis/src/oop/oop.typ

 #let Cbs = $"Cbs"$
 #let evt = $"evt"$
 #let invoked(payload) = [$"invoked"angle.l payload angle.r$]
+#let invoke(payload) = [$"invoke"angle.l payload angle.r$]
+#let sync(payload) = [$"sync"angle.l payload angle.r$]
 #let invoking = $"invoking"$
 #let halted = $"halted"$
 #let running = $"running"$

+#let brackets = (l: $($, r: $)$)
+#let separator = $space ; space$

+#let im = $m_"in"$

 #semantics(
   [
-    The configuration for a stateful out-of-place debugger, on top of the WebAssembly semantics shown in @oop:fig:prim-def.
+    The syntax rules for a stateful out-of-place debugger, on top of the WebAssembly semantics shown in @oop:fig:prim-def.
+The rules are split into three groups, the global rules, the client rules, and the server rules.
+Elements in the server configuration are overlined whenever they need to be differentiated from the client configuration.
   ],
-  [
+  table(columns: (1fr), stroke: none,
+    tablehead("Global syntax rules"),
     $
-    &"(Debugger configuration)"& D & = angle.l Q, bp, S | C angle.r \
+    &"(Global configuration)"& D & colon.double.eq brackets.l C | S brackets.r  \
-    &"(Server)"& S & = (es, msg_i, K) \
-    &"(Client)"& C & = (es, msg_i, K) \
-    &"(Execution state)"& es & = running ∣ halted ∣ invoking a ∣ invoked(es) \
-    &"(Debug mailbox)"& Q & = #smallcaps("play") ∣ #smallcaps("pause") ∣ #smallcaps("step") \
-    &"(Internal messages)"& msg_i & = #smallcaps("step") ∣ #smallcaps("invoke") ∣ #smallcaps("sync") \
+    $,
+    tablehead("Client syntax rules"),
     $
-  ],
+    &"(Client configuration)"& C & colon.double.eq es, boxed(im) separator K separator boxed(m)\
+    &"(Execution state)"& es & colon.double.eq running ∣ halted ∣ invoked(es) \
+    &"(Debug commands)"& m & colon.double.eq "play" ∣ "pause" ∣ "step" \
+    &"(Internal messages)"& im & colon.double.eq nothing | sync(s comma v) \
+  // todo add breakpoints
+    $,
+        tablehead("Server syntax rules"),
+    $
+    &"(Server configuration)"& S & colon.double.eq overline(es), boxed(overline(im)) separator K \
+    &"(Execution state)"& overline(es) & colon.double.eq running ∣ halted ∣ invoking a \
+    &"(Internal messages)"& overline(im) & colon.double.eq nothing | invoke(s comma e^ast) \
+    $
+  ),
   "oop:fig:debugger-def"
 )
 // todo add breakpoints

-Out-of-place debugging consist of executing a single program over two distributed entities, client (the client) and the server (debugger).
+Out-of-place debugging distributes a single program over two distributed entities, the local debugger which acts as the _client_, and the remote microcontroller which acts as the _server_.
-Recall that the idea is to execute most of the program on the server and only execute code attached to non-transferable resources on the client.
+Recall that the idea is to execute most of the program on the client and only execute code attached to non-transferable resources on the server.
 We define the configuration for stateful out-of-place debugging in @oop:fig:debugger-def.

+The debugger configuration $D$ is split into the client and server sides, $brackets.l C | S brackets.r$, which each hold a WebAssembly configuration $K$---the program state.
+The client side represents the main component of the debugger, which is responsible for receiving debug commands from the debugger's user interface.
+The server side represents only a small stub running on the remote microcontroller, which must facilitate access to non-transferable resources.

+The client syntax rules shown in @oop:fig:debugger-def, divide the configuration into three main parts divided by a semi-colon.
+The first component is the internal debugger state, consisting of the execution state $es$, and the internal message box $boxed(im)$ which receive messages from the server.
+Execution state $es$ can be either _running_, _halted_, or _invoked_.
+The last state is used to indicate that the client is currently executing a remote invocation, and keeps track of the state of the execution state before the invocation.
+There is only one possible internal message that can be received from the server, _sync_, which is used to synchronize the state of the client after a remote function invocation.
+The second component is the WebAssembly configuration $K$, and the third component is the external-facing message box $boxed(m)$ for debug commands received from the user interface.
+For brevity, we have limited the supported debug commands to _play_, _pause_, and _step_.

-The debugger configuration $angle.l Q, "bp" , S bar.v C angle.r$ consists of the debug mailbox $Q$, the breakpoints $"bp"$, the state of the server $S$, and the state of the client $C$.
+The server configuration consists of the two components; the internal debugger state and the WebAssembly program state $K$.
-The debug mailbox $Q$ models the interactions with the debugger frontend, and is either empty or consists of the latest received instruction for the server.
+The internal debugger state contains the execution state $overline(es)$, and the internal message box $overline(im)$, which receives messages from the client.
+The ($"invoking" a$) state is used to indicate that the server is currently executing a remote invocation of the action $a$.
+The server can receive just one internal message, _invoke_, which is used to invoke an action.
+In order for the right state to be synchronized, the messages passes along the WebAssembly global store $s$ and list of instructions $e^ast$.
+We go into more details when discussing the server-side semantics.
+For clarity, we place a line over these components to differentiate them from the similar components in the client configuration.

-In our implementation we also have an outgoing message box used to communicate all the information needed to update the debugger frontend, in order not to clutter the semantics we omit this mailbox in the semantics.
+In our implementation we also have an outgoing message box used to communicate all the information needed to update the debugger frontend, in order not to clutter the semantics we omit this message box in the semantics.

-The state of the server and client, each have a execution state $"es"$, an internal message box $I$, and the current WebAssembly configuration $K$.
-There are three possible execution states; _running_, _halted_, _invoking_, and _invoked_.
-The execution state _invoking_ is used to indicate that the client is currently executing a remote invocation, and keeps track of the state of the WebAssembly configuration at the start of the invocation.
-The internal mailboxes are used to communicate between the server and client device, as well as forward debug operations from the debug mailbox $Q$.
+// todo In the appendix, we show how to extend the semantics with this message box, and how to handle breakpoints.
+These rules are similar to those represented for the remote debugger in the previous chapter.

-== Stepping in a Stateful Out-of-place Debugger<oop:invocation>
+=== Stepping in a Stateful Out-of-place Debugger<oop:invocation>

 // todo add inspect rule